Cloud4Wi Dashboard provides you an with an extra layer of protection, besides passwords.

-First of all, you need a Volare manager account (Admin Panel account).
+First of all, you need a Cloud4Wi manager account (Dashboard account).
 The two-factor authentication is supported for organization and location managers.

 How does it work in detail?

-- Enter your username and password for the Admin Panel
+- Enter your username and password for the Dashboard

 - You'll be asked for a verification code.
 To get this code, you have to open the "Google Authenticator" application on your mobile phone.
 If you don't want to enter the code each time you log in, just check the option Trust this device for 30 days (see the note below)